 Application of Universal Design should mean that all students are able to access the same set of notes/materials without the need for any student to be provided with an alternate format or additional explanative materials.

 A simple strategy is to use a variety of learning materials e.g. slides, documents, visual material, video clips, and textbooks - using a variety of teaching materials allows as many students as possible to engage with the content based on varying learning styles and preferences.
-Chapter 7, College Knowledge: Helping Mature Students Transition to College, demonstrates this principle well as all students are provided with the scaffolding materials needed to succeed.
+Chapter 7, College Knowledge: Helping Mature Students with the scaffolding materials needed to succeed.
 A contentious issue here is the provision of slides or notes to students using the online learning environment as staff are often concerned about a drop in attendance if this material is provided.
 However, research shows that provision of materials, even recordings, does not impact negatively on attendance (Larkin 2010).